scaffold-eth/se-2-challenges/README.md

 - Transfer `balances[msg.sender]` to the sender.
 - Emit a `Closed` event.

-> ⚠ Make sure the defundChannel declaration is uncommented in `packages/nextjs/components/streamer/Rube.tsx`

 ### 🥅 Goals:

 - [ ] Launch a challenge as a channel client.
 If wisdom has been given, the Guru's UI should show an alert via their `Cash out latest voucher` button.